 - Establishing certification and Continuing Certification (CC) standards.

 - Assessing the qualifications of those seeking to obtain voluntary certification in the specialty of pathology.

 - Conducting voluntary primary and subspecialty certification examinations and awarding certificates to successful candidates.

-- Requiring diplomates with time-limited certification and encouraging diplomates with non-time limited certification to participate in Maintenance of Certification as a means to assist diplomates in evaluating and maintaining competencies necessary for provision of quality patient care.
+- Requiring diplomates with time-limited certification and encouraging diplomates with non-time limited certification to participate in Continuing Certification as a means to assist diplomates in evaluating and maintaining competencies necessary for provision of quality patient care.